quasar-gfx/QUASAR/scripts/README.md

 ```
 These will run traces (found in `../assets/paths/`) for the Robot Lab, Sun Temple, Viking Village, and San Miguel scenes for 0.25m, 0.5m, and 1.0m viewcell sizes.

 __WARNING__: these scripts will take a while to run and will use a lot of resources on your computer!
+The resulting videos are stored in very high quality.

 ### Optional Paramters